gravitational/gravity/docs/6.x/pack.md

     render the Helm templates before extracting the image references.
 You can use `--set` and `--values` flags to provide custom Helm values to `tele build`.

-For some objects, `tele` can't extract images because their schema is not known beforehand.
-An example would be Kubernetes custom resources.
-To handle this scenario, you can create a special custom resource `tele` recognizes that lists additional images that need to be vendored and drop it among your application
-resources:
+A special `ImageSet` custom resource allows to list additional images to vendor, which `tele` would otherwise not be able to extract (for example, from custom resource types):

 ```yaml
 apiVersion: lens.gravitational.io/v1beta1